The Fall (Nix novel): Plot

 Thirteen-year-old Tal has lived his entire life in the enormous, labyrinthine Castle of the Chosen, which is in a state of perpetual darkness due to the Veil that hangs above its seven towers.
-Inside the Castle, society is organized into stratified society organized by the colors of the rainbow and light.
+Inside the Castle, society is organised into stratified society organised by the colors of the rainbow and light.

 Tal is preparing for his Day of Ascension, in which he will enter the spirit world of Aenir to bind a Spiritshadow and cement his place in the castle, when he receives news that his father, who had left the castle on a secret mission, has been declared missing and is presumed dead, which threatens Tal's plans for the Day of Ascension.

 Tal's father possessed the family's Primary Sunstone, which is needed to enter Aenir, and the Primary Sunstone belonging to Tal's mother has faded in power due to her grave illness.
 Tal knows he must secure his family's standing lest they be demoted to Underfolk and any hope for curing his mother's illness will be gone.

 Tal reluctantly visits his cruel aunts, who dislike Tal's family, to ask to borrow one of their Sunstones for his visit to Aenir but they refuse.
 At his aunts' quarters, he meets Shadowmaster Sushin, who appears to greatly dislike Tal, much to Tal's confusion.
 Tal attempts to win a Sunstone by entering the Achievements of Luminosity competition.
 He enters the Achievement of Body category, but discovers he was mysteriously re-registered to the Achievement of Music roster.
 With help from his great-uncle Ebbitt, Tal finds a piece of music to play for the competition at the last minute.
 Upon entering the contest, he finds, much to his horror, that Sushin is one of the three judges.
 Tal performs the piece well, but is given the Yellow Ray of Failed Ambition by Sushin, and the other judges agree that Tal did not perform well enough to win a Sunstone.